CrispStrobe/stcbsl/README.md

 bootloader in an STC MCU over a plain USB-TTL adapter, read what the chip says about itself, erase its code flash, and program an Intel HEX image into it.

-**MIT.** Our own work, written from a specification of protocol facts and from byte-exact captures of this lab's own bench sessions against this lab's own silicon — an independent implementation, not a port.
+**MIT.** Written from a specification of protocol facts and from byte-exact captures of bench sessions against silicon.

-> **Note (2026-08-18):** this crate was written clean-room, without reading
-> stcgal, on the belief that stcgal was GPL. **stcgal is in fact MIT**
-> (README + `setup.py` classifier + per-file headers), so the clean-room
-> separation was never a licensing requirement — MIT and MIT are
-> compatible.
-The crate remains an independent MIT implementation; the
-> independence is now simply how it was built, not a legal necessity, and
-> stcgal is a fair reference for any future work here.

 **Status: silicon-verified at full speed.** Flashed a real STC89C52RC end to end at 115200 baud — handshake, baud switch, erase, per-block program with